mike-north/ember-octane-workshop/notes/14-async-data-fetching.md

 +   <LoginForm @users={{this.model}}/>
 ```

-In the [`login-form`](`../app/templates/components/login-form.hbs`) component template, replace the hard coded values in the user selection dropdown to dynamic values fetched from server.
+In the [`login-form`](`../app/templates/components/login-form.hbs`) component template, replace the hard coded values in the user selection dropdown to dynamic values fetched from the server.
 Here `@users` contains the dynamic data that was feed into it from the `login.hbs` template.

 ```diff
 -   <option selected={{eq this.userId "1"}} value="1">Testy Testerson</option>